December 9, 2007

 Yesterday, November 27, a crowd of hundreds filled Old Cabell Hall’s auditorium to hear a lecture titled “Time Management” by former UVA professor Randy Pausch.
 When the auditorium’s 850 seats were filled, approximately 50 additional people were allowed inside to stand and view the lecture.
 Many more had to be turned away.

 The turnout for Pausch’s lecture was impressive, but not surprising.
 After he was diagnosed with terminal cancer, Pausch delivered a lecture at Carnegie Mellon University in September 2007 titled “Really Achieving Your Childhood Dreams.”
 The lecture has been viewed over a million times, and Pausch has signed a deal with Hyperion to co-author a book based on the lecture, which will be called “The Last Lecture.”
-Keep reading →
+Continue reading

 An editorial by Seth Goldin

 Dr. Larry Sanger visited the University a couple of weeks ago to give a talk about the politics of information in the digital age.
 He is a cofounder of Wikipedia along with Jimmy Wales, but now he has become one of Wikipedia’s most vocal critics.
 He expressed in his talk his concern how the lack of deference to experts and the ability of anyone to contribute anonymously has plagued Wikipedia and is its chief flaw.
 Even people banned from Wikipedia can circumvent procedures to block them.
 Dr. Sanger aimed to start up another project that would indeed give deference to experts, with anonymity being impossible.
-Keep reading →
+Continue reading

 An editorial by Grayson Lambert

 For those students not already at home, the countdown is on for Thanksgiving break.
 Unlike the past two years, the University’s academic calender this year only gives students Wednesday through Friday for Thanksgiving instead of the entire week.
 Having the full week off is better, and next year the University should give students this long break.
-Keep reading →
+Continue reading

 The men’s basketball team upset the University of Arizona, the number 17 team in the country, 75-72 Saturday night.
 The Cavaliers were led by senior guard Sean Singletary, who scored 24 points, in particular two free throws and a 15-foot jump shot towards the end of the game to give Virginia the lead.
 Singletary, a three-year captain, also added eight assists.
 Arizona was paced by Jerryd Bayless, who scored 21 points.